-My sweet medieval historical romance, SIR CONRAD AND THE CHRISTMAS TREASURE, is up for pre-order.
+My sweet medieval historical romance, SIR CONRAD AND THE CHRISTMAS TREASURE, is up and out.
 You can read it for free with Kindle Unlimited.

 On Amazon.
 Com here